skytable/docs/docs/index.md

 ## Users

 We have an easy-to-follow guide for [Getting Started](./Getting-Started.md).
-Once you've got everything up and running, you can take a look at the available actions [here](./List-Of-Actions.md).
+Once you've got everything up and running, you can take a look at the available actions [here](./List-Of-Actions.md) and [configuration files](./tdb-configuration.md).

 ## Developers